Acting Program Supervisor: Prof. P. Ayres, Associate Dean of Arts (Undergraduate)

-A multi-disciplinary Minor program in Newfoundland and Labrador Studies is offered to candidates for the Bachelor of Arts degree.
-The objective of the program is the study of Newfoundland society and culture through a variety of disciplinary approaches rather than the concentration upon a single discipline.
+The Minor in Newfoundland and Labrador Studies is an interdisciplinary program.
+The objective of the program is the study of the society and culture of Newfoundland and Labrador through a variety of disciplinary approaches rather than the concentration upon a single discipline.
 This Minor program is an alternative to a Minor offered by a single department.
+Students completing this Minor must choose a Major in a single discipline.
 Since the program draws upon courses in several departments, it is administered by an interdepartmental committee.
 The Program Supervisor will advise students upon the selection of courses in the Minor.

 To qualify for a Minor in Newfoundland and Labrador Studies, a student shall complete a total of 24 credit hours in courses as follows:

 Fifteen credit hours in courses on the following list and from at least four different Departments.

 - Archaeology 3850 (same as Folklore 3850), 3860 (same as Folklore 3860 and History 3860)